anantgupta001/Track-3-Full-stack-App/README.md

 ---

+## Screenshots & Demo 📸

+*(Please add screenshots or a short screen recording of the application in action here.
+You can upload images to your GitHub repository and link them.)*

+---

 ## Project Overview ✨

 This is a robust full-stack Employee and Task Management application designed to streamline workforce management.
 Built with a modern tech stack, it provides a secure and intuitive platform for managing employee records and efficiently assigning and tracking tasks.
 The application features comprehensive user authentication, ensuring data integrity and access control for authenticated users.